crackcell/hpipe/README.md

 # Hpipe v2

 hpipe is a workflow engine for various computing systems (Hadoop, Aliyun ODPS etc.).
-The main purpose of this project is to simplify muilti-job tasks like click-through-rate prediction in online advertising systems.
+At first, the main purpose of this project is to simplify muilti-job tasks like click-through-rate prediction in online advertising systems.
+But by now, it's used widely in our daily data mining tasks.

 Features include: